overmindtech/policy-signals-action/README.md

 ## Quick Start

 Add policy checks to your Overmind workflow in under 2 minutes.
-This action runs your Conftest/OPA policies and submits violations as Custom Signals, giving you immediate feedback on compliance issues while terraform analysis runs in parallel.
+This action runs your Conftest/OPA policies and submits violations as organized "Policies" signals, giving you immediate feedback on compliance issues while terraform analysis runs in parallel.

 ```yaml
 - uses: overmindtech/policy-signals-action@v1